YeeticusFinch/roll69/README.md

 A subtle spin-off of the Roll20 virtual tabletop

+## Current Features:

+- 3d maps
+- layered 2d maps
+- 2d maps
+- tokens can be represented with either a 3d model or a 2d image
+- DM layer (hidden from players)
+- Saves online in the cloud

 ## Planned Features:

-- 3d maps (2d maps but you can do multiple levels)
-- tokens can be represented with either a 3d model or a 2d image
 - 3d area effect selectors
-- DM layer (players can't see stuff on this layer)
 - 3D dice roller
-- Saves online in the cloud
+- select between different maps